KingFrostii/KingFrostii/README.md

 Hello, my name is KingFrostii!
 My nicknames are Frost, Frosti/Frostii, Froster, King, and Frostern.
 I'm a he/him/they/them/it/its dragon [I AM NOT A 𝗦𝗛𝗘/𝗛𝗘𝗥].
 And I go AFK, but I am always active.
 I might disconnect when I'm an AFK.
 Curious and a cheerful dragon.
 Occasionally I might feel jealous, but I've learned not to replicate someone else's GitHub.
 I will whisper that your skin is cooler than mine or whisper to you if you're upset, angry, aggressive, or crying.
 I'll allow a random person if they're talkative, kind, respectful, and responsible!
 If they're willing to add me.
 AFK: playing, watching, eating, doing homework, and sleeping; semi-AFK: listening to music, drawing, and reading comics.
 Feel free to 𝐖𝐇𝚰𝐒𝐏𝐄𝐑 𝐌𝐄 when I'm AFK or semi-AFK.
 I allow interaction too!
 If you followed me on GitHub, I might follow you back^^.
 <p align="center">
 $${\color{#5addf8}❆❆❆❆❆❆❆❆❆❆❆❆❆❆❆❆❆❆❆❆❆❆❆❆❆❆❆}$$

+##
+I might not be able to recall who you are or were because I have short-term memory loss.

 [⚠]..𝗪𝗔𝗥𝗡𝗜𝗡𝗚..[⚠]
 <p align="center">